Lead Generation 101: How to get started in demand generation

-For that reason, here is a beginner’s look at lead generation with links to many additional resources so you can dive deeper where you would like to.
-I’ll focus on some fundamental questions you should answer as you craft your lead gen program.
+This is a beginner’s for lead generation with links to many additional resources so you can dive deeper where you would like to.
+I’ll focus on some fundamental questions you should answer as you craft your demand generation program.

 Question #1.
 What do your potential customers want?